Do placements and fieldwork improve tourism studies?

 What distinguishes programmes that get this right?

-Courses that excel offer substantive placements and fieldwork, fund participation to widen access, and maintain dependable logistics and communication.
-Students tend to rate these features highly in feedback because they improve employability and set expectations for professional conduct.
-This approach signals institutional commitment to applied learning and student development.
+Programmes get this right when they remove avoidable friction and invest in access.
+The strongest courses offer substantive placements and fieldwork, fund participation to widen access, and keep logistics and communication dependable, which depends in part on stronger course organisation and management in tourism, transport and travel.
+Students tend to rate these features highly because they improve employability and clarify expectations for professional conduct.
+That combination shows a clear institutional commitment to applied learning and student development.

 Which graduate attributes grow through field experience?